SohamSPB/MemoGraph/README.md

 - Expanded EXIF/metadata: surface shutter/ISO/f-stop/device sensor info (requires parsing EXIF and extending `blog_context.json`).
 - Share/export affordances: quick buttons to download filtered metadata CSVs, copy shareable file paths, or open the original folder.
 - Smarter map clustering: switch from simple lat/lon rounding to a Leaflet clustering plugin and keep marker groups in sync with filter chips.
-- Cross-trip search: load a compact manifest on the hub so you can search for themes/species/people (e.g., “Bulbul”, “snow”, “Mom”) and jump directly into the relevant trip/photo.
+- Cross-trip search: load a compact manifest on the hub so you can search for themes/species/people (e.g., "Bulbul", "snow", "Mom") and jump directly into the relevant trip/photo.
-- Semantic search ideas: optionally store CLIP embeddings to support fuzzy queries like “snowy yak on a mountain pass” without pre-defined tags.
+- Semantic search ideas: optionally store CLIP embeddings to support fuzzy queries like "snowy yak on a mountain pass" without pre-defined tags.
+- Quality-aware browsing: leverage the new per-image quality metrics (exposure/color/contrast/sharpness/noise) to highlight the most balanced photos in the UI.

 ## Bird Species Model (optional)